AfroZenPizza/HardMod/README.md

 # HardMod
-Minecraft Forge mod intended to increase the difficulty and realism of Minecraft
+Minecraft Forge mod intended to increase the difficulty and realism of Minecraft.
+Using real life, and practical applications of crafting as influence.
+See also all the primitive technology channels on Youtube for inspiration.

 ## Getting Started